02.04 What The Bureaucracy Does For You

 The Multifaceted Roles of Bureaucracy

 Bureaucracy is essentially a system of organization and administration characterized by hierarchical authority, specialized functions, and formal rules and procedures.
-While the term often carries negative connotations, it's important to recognize that bureaucracy is designed to achieve efficiency, consistency, and accountability in large organizations, particularly governments.
+While the term often carries negative connotations, don't forget to recognize that bureaucracy is designed to achieve efficiency, consistency, and accountability in large organizations, particularly governments.
 Here's a detailed examination of the key functions bureaucracy performs:

 1. Public Service Delivery